-Your journey starts with a transfer to Peterhof, also called Russian Versailles.
-Peterhof, the town of palaces, fountains and parks, was built by Peter the Great to rival Versailles.
+Your journey starts with a transfer to Peterhof, the town of palaces, fountains and parks, built by Peter the Great to rival Versailles.
 It lies on the southern shore of the Gulf of Finland, 22 miles west of St. Petersburg.
 The Grand Palace, built in the beginning of the 18th century, is known as the most brilliant of all the summer residences of the Russian Tsars.
 The estate construction spanned two centuries and upon its completion, it encompassed seven parks and more than 20 smaller palaces and pavilions.

-As part of your Imperial tour experience, we have arranged a special hydrofoil boat transfer from Peterhof back to the city center, which will take you on a short 30-minute ride across the Gulf of Finland.
-After arriving back to town, you’ll be taken to the Spit of Vasilievsky Island, where you’ll enjoy views of the city including the Hermitage Museum and St. Peter and Paul Fortress, which you will tour next.
+As part of your tour, a special hydrofoil boat transfer has been arranged for you.
+It will take you from Peterhof back to the city center, on a short 30 minute ride across the Gulf of Finland.
+After arriving back in town, you’ll be taken to the Spit of Vasilievsky Island, where you’ll enjoy views of the city including the Hermitage Museum and St. Peter and Paul Fortress, which you will tour next.
 Once inside the Peter and Paul Cathedral, you’ll be surrounded by marble columns, glittering chandeliers and painted decor, combined with carved and gilded iconostasis to create a magnificent setting for the tombs of Romanov monarchs.